coruscateor/act_rs/README.md

 Another potential benefit of actors is they can make it reasonably straight-forward to setup pipelines.

-You might setup a pipeline to divide work into stages to be performed on different threads and to keep message queue sizes under control.
+You might setup a pipeline to divide work into stages to be performed on different threads.

 <br />